BioinfoUNIBA/IsoPrimer/README.md

 ```

 Specify the paths to the RNA-seq sample **folders** in
-quantification/sample_list.txt.
+`quantification/sample_list.txt`.
 For paired end libraries, each folder
 should contain two files: a `*1.fastq.gz` for the forward reads and a
 `*2.fastq.gz` for the reverse.
 For single end designs, each sample folder
 should contain the relative fastq file.

-Please modify the launcher.sh script to pass the options necessary to
+Please modify the `launcher.sh` script to pass the options necessary to
 run the pipeline as follows:

 ```bash